Who are Conversation Partners?

 This UCAELI program is for adult learners of English who are mostly between 18–24 years of age.
 Many of these students are preparing to enter a college or university in the U.S. Others are improving their English skills for professional purposes or simply to be able to communicate better.
 This program is offered year-round in three sessions.
 Students in the program study English 22 hours per week from Monday through Friday.

 Option B: Join the Conversation Partners program during the summer!
 UCAELI offers more of a variety of programs during the summer months and the schedule allows for a bit more flexibility.
-Conversation class times vary so contact Andrew for more information if you are interested (email given above).

 Option C: A one-on-one program called Cross Cultural Connections is coordinated through the UCONN Community Outreach department.
 In this program, volunteers will be matched with a UCAELI IEP student for a full semester to meet at times that are mutually arranged.
 Informal meetings usually take place once a week for an hour at various locations on campus.
 This is a good opportunity for people interested in language exchange.
 In other words, during these meetings, students can practice English and the native language of the UCAELI student.